ferranfg/midjourney-discord-api-php/README.md

 - `$discord_channel_id` - Replaces this value with the Channel ID where the Midjourney Bot is installed.
 You can get the Channel ID right-clicking on the channel and **Copy Channel ID**.

+    Remember that you can invite the Midjourney Bot to your own server to organize your work https://docs.midjourney.com/docs/invite-the-bot

-- `$discord_user_token` - Automatic user accounts are not allowed by Discord and can result in an account termination if found, so use it at your own risk.
+- `$discord_user_token` - Automatic user accounts (self-bots) are not allowed by Discord and can result in an account termination if found, so use it at your own risk.

     To get your user token, visit [https://discord.com/channels/@me](https://discord.com/channels/@me) and open the **Network** tab inside the **Developers Tools**.
 Find between your XHR requests the `Authorization` header.